Information on this page

 TITLE IX ASSESSMENT TEAM

-The Title IX assessment team consists of the Title IX coordinator, the coordinator of campus safety and security, the associate dean of student engagement, and the associate dean of residence life, student accountability, and restorative justice.
-The Title IX assessment team receives reports submitted through the campus safety incident form and conducts the staff review to determine disciplinary outcomes for the responding party(s) in an informal Title IX resolution process.
+The Title IX assessment team consists of the Title IX coordinator and one or more Deputy Title IX coordinators, identified by the Title IX coordinator for assistance according to their primary role in the university system.
+The Title IX assessment team conducts the staff review to determine disciplinary outcomes for the responding party(s) in an informal RVSM policy or Title IX issue resolution process and refers cases on to a formal process if there is any question of a hostile environment.
 See Appendix A, Section A.3.2.2. for more information.

 TITLE IX COORDINATOR

-The Title IX coordinator is responsible for overseeing and resolving all Title IX complaints and identifying and addressing any patterns or systemic concerns that arise during the review of such reports.
+The Title IX coordinator is responsible for overseeing and resolving all reports of sex discrimination covered by the Relationship Violence and Sexual Misconduct Policy, including possible Title IX reports, and identifying and addressing any patterns or systemic concerns that arise during the review of such reports.
 The coordinator’s responsibilities include oversight of a prompt, fair, equitable investigation and resolution process for reports of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy.
 The Title IX coordinator also evaluates trends on campus by using information reported to them and makes recommendations for campus-wide training and education programs and other remedial actions designed to eliminate relationship violence and sexual misconduct, prevent its recurrence, and address its effects.

 In addition to the Title IX coordinator’s core responsibilities, additional services to the university community include working with campus resources to provide ongoing training to new and current students, faculty, and staff on Title IX issues and procedures.
 The university will ensure that responsible employees with the authority to address sexual violence, including sexual harassment, know how to respond appropriately to reports of prohibited conduct, that they are obligated to report relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy to the Title IX coordinator, and that all employees understand how to respond to such reports.